Getty Images/iStockphoto

 "Bringing the power of structured and unstructured data [to Salesforce and Slack] -- which we are doing -- is incredibly powerful," Dresser said.

 Salesforce also partnered with Workday to create AI-powered employee service agents for joint users, which tap data both in Salesforce and Workday that could be live as soon as the end of this year.
-There may be more information at Dreamforce on how those will integrate with Data Cloud and Agentforce, and what features they could provide such as employee onboarding tools and sales commission tracking and payments.
+There might be more information at Dreamforce on how those will integrate with Data Cloud and Agentforce as well as what features they could provide, such as employee onboarding tools as well as sales commission tracking and payments.

 Data Cloud evolves